 There are multiple and diverse opportunities for students to be recognized for their achievements, good behavior, and citizenship.
 Monthly awards assemblies provide a time for the entire school to celebrate the accomplishments of the Olita children.
-Student of the Month, Citizen of the Month, and Principal's List are just a few of the awards presented at the assembly.
+Student of the Month, Citizen of the Month, Reading and Math Clubs are just a few of the awards presented at the assembly.